Laura's resins and sculpture:

 pieces and was at one point owned by Sandy Tomezik, although I'm not sure who

-owns it now.
+owns it now. |

-Lisa Rivera Mini Morgan (Little Bits scale)
+Lisa Rivera mini scale Morgan (Little Bits scale)

-custom to a dark bay
+custom to a dark bay.

 This little guy was such fun to work with!
 He's